hivdb/chiro-cms/resources/mutation-viewer.md

 <div class="figure-caption">

 ### [A.27](#sec_a-27)
-Calvignac-Spencer S, Budt, M, et int., and Holzer M. “Emergence of SARS-CoV-2 lineage A.27 in Germany, expressing viral spike proteins with several amino acid replacements of interest, including L18F, L452R, and N501Y in the absence of D614G.”
+Calvignac-Spencer S, Budt M, et int., and Holzer M. “Emergence of SARS-CoV-2 lineage A.27 in Germany, expressing viral spike proteins with several amino acid replacements of interest, including L18F, L452R, and N501Y in the absence of D614G.”
 Virological.org, 2021. [^Calvignac-Spencer21]

 [Outbreak.info A.27 Lineage Report](https://outbreak.info/situation-reports?pango=A.27) [^Outbreak20]